Sureshpatil4348/Fxlabs.ai_Back_end/LIVE_RSI_DEBUGGING.md

 ## What It Does

-When enabled, the backend will emit a log entry every time a new **closed** 1-minute candle forms for **BTC/USD**.
+When enabled, the backend will emit a log entry exactly when a new **closed** 1-minute candle forms for **BTC/USD** (boundary-aligned helper task).
 The message includes:

 - Pair label (`BTC/USD`)
 - Timeframe (`1M`)